asdy31415/Python-DuckChess/README.md

 # Python-DuckChess
-DuckChess Python library for building a duck chess engine
+DuckChess Python package for building a duck chess engine